tjb1092/IS_HW2/README.md

 4.)
 KNN.
 In test set, take data point.

 4.1) loop through each point in the training sample.
-Compute the euclidean distance.
-4.2) Keep a list of the smallest k distances.
-4.3) assign class to new sample, check if it is correct -> increment FP/TP, FN/TN rates.
+Compute the euclidean distance. (done) 4.2) Keep a list of the smallest k distances. (done) 4.3) assign class to new sample, check if it is correct (done)

+Things I need to calculate:
+- Hit Rate, Sensitivity, Specificity, PPV, NPV (done)

+4.5) plot points w/ heuristically defined boundary line.
+4.5.1) scatter training points with dots. color by class 4.5.2) scatter test points as slightly bigger x's. color by predicted class 4.5.3) loop through a grid of points in the range of H/W. Use KNN to pick class.
+4.5.4) scatter grid as small dots. color by predicted class.

+5.)
+Perceptron

+5.1) Initialize weight matrix (two values for 2D space) so line is intersecting the data cloud somewhere (take two points from each class and use point slope) 5.2) for each epoch, loop through each training point and calculate yhat 5.2.5) adjust weights via formulas